Here are three ways to convert DOCX to PDF in Python:

 Output

-If everything is installed and setup correctly then you should be able to convert the Docx file into a PDF file.
+If everything is installed and set up correctly, then you should be able to convert the Docx file into a PDF file.

 Method 3: Using python-docx and reportlab